|Dr Leonhard Euler by Jakob Emanuel Handmann. Image: Wikipedia|

 It is a tool used to unscramble rotation curves in Maya.

 When should you use it?

 Use it when you are getting weird rotations in your curves.
 Most commonly this occurs when you are animating a character's arms, especially if there is a lot of motion, say if the character is jumping, or throwing something.
 If your rotations are wildly crossing one another in the Graph Editor, and you can't seem to make the motion smooth and appealing, you may need assistance from Dr Euler.

 |Dr Euler even had his own postage stamp.
 Image: Wikipedia|

 The Euler filter is named after Dr Leonhard Euler, a very clever Swiss mathematician.
-His name is pronounced "Oiler", not "Yuler" - in case you were wondering.
-And yes, he has a Wikipedia page, so you can find out more about his life and work.
+He even has a Wikipedia page, so you can find out more about his life and work.
 It's all maths though - no animation.

 How Does the Euler Filter Work in Maya?